RasoulK67/PlasmaCell-CAD/README.md

 - Using the circlet transform to generate fewer anchors and determine more correctly the regions of interest for the Mask-RCNN algorithm.

-## Attention

-After the article is published, the source code will be made available on the web page.

 ## License (Apache license)

 [![Apache License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)